Semi-Dirac spin liquids and frustrated quantum magnetism on the trellis lattice: Quantum spin liquid phases

 \subsubsection{Spin-spin correlation functions}

+Having established the origin of the s-DSL state, we now turn to its correlation functions.
+To compute equal-time spin-spin correlations, it is convenient to rewrite the spins using the Abrikosov-fermion representation of Eq.~\eqref{spinon}.
+In this formulation, the Heisenberg exchange becomes a four-fermion term, which we decouple at the mean-field level in the hopping channel, yielding a quadratic spinon Hamiltonian.
+Diagonalizing this mean-field Hamiltonian gives the spinon eigenmodes $\psi_n(i)$ and their energies.
+The mean-field ground state is then obtained by filling the lowest half of these modes, from which we construct the single-particle Green's function $G^{}_{ij}=\sum_{n\in{\rm occ}}\psi_n^\ast(i)\psi^{}_n(j)$.
+Wick’s theorem allows us to express the physical spin–spin correlator entirely in terms of $G_{ij}$ as $\langle \mathbf{\hat S}_i\!\cdot\!\mathbf{\hat S}_j\rangle \sim -|G_{ij}|^2$, so that the spatial decay of the spin correlations follows directly from the numerically evaluated $|G_{ij}|^2$.

-Having established the origin of the s-DSL state, we now turn to its correlation properties.
-Figure~\ref{fig:decay_real_space} presents the real-space decay of two-spin correlations for the U1 \textit{Ansatz} in the s-DSL phase with hopping parameters $\chi_h=1.0$, $\chi_v=9.0$, and $\chi_z=4.5$ (see Figs.~\ref{fig:u1_ansatz} and~\ref{fig:dispersion_all}).
-In panel (a), the radius of the black discs represents the correlation strength, while the colored vertical and horizontal lines indicate the directions analyzed in panels (b) and (c).
+Figure~\ref{fig:decay_real_space} presents the real-space decay of the spin-spin correlations for the U1 \textit{Ansatz} in the s-DSL phase with hopping parameters $\chi_h=1.0$, $\chi_v=9.0$, and $\chi_z=4.5$ (see Figs.~\ref{fig:u1_ansatz} and~\ref{fig:dispersion_all}).
+In panel (a), the radius of the black disks represents the correlation strength, while the colored vertical and horizontal lines indicate the directions analyzed in panels (b) and (c).
 Panel (b) shows that correlations along the vertical ($y$) direction decay with exponent $\approx 3$, whereas panel (c) demonstrates that correlations along the two horizontal cuts decay much more rapidly, with exponent $\approx 6$.

 These exponents could be understood as follows.
 In the long-wavelength limit, the dispersion of the s-DSL can be approximated as

 The corresponding low-energy effective theory is obtained by adding a quadratic anisotropic term (mass) to the massless Dirac Lagrangian in $(1+1)$D: